 Ecosystem service and indicator nomenclature and level of specificity importantly influence the utility and collective understanding of what is being measured (Duinker 2001).
 Depending on level of specificity, ecosystem services and indicators can be interpreted very differently by stakeholders.
 As Duinker (2001) explains with an example, "conservation of biodiversity" to describe an ecosytem service/criterion may lead to the use of very different indicators.
 This is because 'biodiversity' could be interpreted as ecosystem diversity, species diversity, or genetic diversity.
 Being very clear about the ecosystem service of interest is a key first step.
 Going a step further, terminology used to describe an indicator must be very clear.
-As Duinker (2001) suggests, there are two main tests for determining if something is an indicator: (1) it is void of any specification of the desired level of the entity being measured (if the level is there, then the entity statement includes more than an indicator); and (2) it is possible to specify directly the appropriate units of measure (if not then further specification of the entity is required).
+As Duinker (2001) suggests, there are two main tests for determining if something is an indicator: (1) an indicator should not include a value judgment, it should simply be a metric that can later be interpreted as good, bad, etc.; and (2) it is possible to specify directly the appropriate units of measure (if not then further specification of the entity is required).
 For example, "level of fragmentation and connectedness of forest ecosystem components" is not a valid indicator because no clear metrics are readily apparent.
-However, forest fragmentation could be refined to say (1) proportion of forest area designated as 'core' habitat; and (2) contrastweighted edge density, to more specifically pinpoint an indicator and identify metrics for measurement.
+However, forest fragmentation could be refined to say (1) proportion of forest area designated as 'core' habitat; and (2) contrast-weighted edge density, to more specifically pinpoint an indicator and identify metrics for measurement.